 Ironically, Skyfall is at its best when it’s not trying to endlessly reference itself and uses its theme of power past its prime to its advantage.
 It doesn’t always do the latter well, and that combined with its bloated length and poor pacing are its main weaknesses.
 It’s an improvement over Quantum of Solace and it’s a step in the right direction for the series, but Casino Royale remains the only Bond film to have a script worthy of Daniel Craig’s leadership.
 Skyfall never reaches the dizzying, action-packed heights of Royale’s construction chase, but more importantly, it also fails to tell a character story that is anywhere near as interesting as that 2006 shot of adrenaline to 007’s veins.
 Still, that palm print-coded Walther PPK is pretty cool.

 SUMMARY & RECOMMENDATION: Skyfall showcases dazzling visuals and several memorable scenes that capture the sociopolitical atmosphere of the times.
 The story is strongest when it manages to convey Bond’s weakness and rust effectively.
 I’m no Adele fan by any means, yet the “Skyfall” theme is an awesome return to form for the series, musically.

-—> RECOMMENDED, but don’t let anyone tell you this film is better than Casino Royale.
+—> ON THE FENCE; but don’t let anyone tell you this film is better than Casino Royale.
 Quantum of Solace helped this movie’s success more than you think.